Maturity (psychological): Legal and political issues

 Another reason cited against child voting rights is that children would be unduly biased by media and other societal pressures.
 In cognitive research, some studies conducted in the 1970s offered a skeptical view of adolescent understanding of democratic principles like freedom of speech.
 However, this research is now recognized to have used challenging and contradictory vignettes that placed a high demand on still-developing verbal and metacognitive skills which are not recognized as requisite to an understanding of individual political rights.
 More recent research has unveiled that even elementary school age children have a concept of freedom of speech and that by ages 8–9 this concept expands beyond a concern for personal autonomy and onto awareness for its social implications and the importance of the right to a political voice.

-Maturity has also been taken into account when determining the fairness of the death penalty in cases involving mentally retarded or underage perpetrators.
+Maturity has also been taken into account when determining the fairness of the death penalty in cases involving intellectually disabled or underage perpetrators.
 In Atkins v.
-Virginia, the U.S. Supreme Court decision banning the execution of mentally retarded persons, was decided on the grounds that "diminished capacities to understand and process mistakes and learn from experience, to engage in logical reasoning, to control impulses, and to understand the reactions of others" was cited as the evidence supporting a reduced view of criminal culpability.
+Virginia, the U.S. Supreme Court decision banning the execution of intellectually disabled persons, was decided on the grounds that "diminished capacities to understand and process mistakes and learn from experience, to engage in logical reasoning, to control impulses, and to understand the reactions of others" was cited as the evidence supporting a reduced view of criminal culpability.